Ast3risk-ops/spotx-bucket/README.md

 # SpotX is not portable!

-The app here is called spotx, however it still isn't portable.
+The app here is called `spotx`.
+However, it still is not portable.